 You’ll need to use the ‘paperclip method’ to reset older Android TV devices, more often than not.
 Although, it’s still common to find, even on newer TV boxes like the MINIX NEO U22-XJ that you see below.

 This method got its name because of a small hole in the device with a button deep inside.
 If you press and hold the button while turning the device on, it boots up in recovery mode.

 The hole is so tiny that only a small pin or paperclip would fit, hence the name.

 Most newer devices have a much easier way to boot into recovery mode.

 Locate the power button on the TV box itself.
-It’s usually on the side of the device, however it could be on the front or back as well.
+It’s usually on the side of the device, but it could also be on the front or back.

 Once your Android TV device has safely booted into Recovery Mode, it should be visible to the Amlogic USB Burning Tool.

 Verify that you see a message saying Connect Success in the Status column of the main window.

 Don’t worry that the Device ID column doesn’t display the correct name of your device.
 It refers to the name of the port that your TV box is plugged into.

 In this case, I’ve attached my TV box to one of my USB 3.0 ports.